UBC-MDS/programming-in-python-for-data-science/slides/module2_19.md

 Quaker Oatmeal      Quaker   Hot       100        5    2       0    2.7    1.0       1     110         0      1     1.0  0.67  50.828392
 ```

 Great, all the “Q” values have been replaced with “Quaker”.
-We see that
-when we use this syntax, we do not need to save the results in a new
+When we use this syntax, we do not need to save the results in a new
-dataframe, like we had to with `.assign()` and `.drop()`.
+object name like we had to with `.assign()` and `.drop()`.

 Notes: Script here